aws-samples/aws-hpc-tutorials/content/03-WRF/04-visualize-results.md

 python setup.py install
 ```

-6. Next create a python script in `/shared/conus_12km` directory to visualize the results:
+6. Next create a python script in `/shared/conus_12km` directory to visualize the results, this script [Horizontal Interpolation to a Pressure Level](https://wrf-python.readthedocs.io/en/latest/plot.html#horizontal-interpolation-to-a-pressure-level) is from the wrf-python examples.

 ```bash
 cd /shared/conus_12km